-Even at the height of the popular front when, arguably-- and as we heard from Jonathan and Jennifer-- it seemed that the IWO was part of a broad community of working-class progressives-- even at the height of the popular front, the IWO was already in the anti-communist's crosshairs.
+Even at the height of the Popular Front when, arguably-- and as we heard from Jonathan and Jennifer-- it seemed that the IWO was part of a broad community of working-class progressives-- even at the height of the Popular Front, the IWO was already in the anti-communist's crosshairs.
 In 1938, the Massachusetts Department of Insurance abruptly ordered the IWO to stop writing policies, conducting lodge meetings, or collecting dues or assessments in their state due to, quote, "communistic activities."
 General secretary Max Bedacht warned, quote, "Reaction threatens our order."

-Well, fortunately, general secretary Josef Brodsky was able to convince a Massachusetts judge that none of the IWO's corporate funds had been used for political purposes, but that members voluntarily engaged in lobbying on issues germane to the broader social welfare purposes of the IWO.
+Well, fortunately, General Secretary Joseph Brodsky was able to convince a Massachusetts judge that none of the IWO's corporate funds had been used for political purposes, but that members voluntarily engaged in lobbying on issues germane to the broader social welfare purposes of the IWO.
 And a Massachusetts court, in 1938, ruled the IWO was in compliance with the business and actuarial requirements of Massachusetts and that the supposed political beliefs of officers were irrelevant under insurance law.
 This was an important victory, but unfortunately one that, 16 years later, would not prevail during a similar court hearing in New York State in a slightly more reactionary era.
 And we'll get to the 1951 through '54 legal brouhaha.

 But anyway, already, in 1938, the IWO had seemingly dodged a bullet.
-Brodsky stressed that the order had to be careful however.
+Brodsky stressed that the Order had to be careful however.
 Quote, "We must realize that we are attacked because we are the organization that we are.
 It becomes equally clear that we must learn to carry on in a manner least harmful to ourselves."
 And Brodsky, this communist lawyer, cautioned the IWO's other officers, our organization, like Caesar's wife, must be above all suspicion.

 Well, the IWO soon faced an even graver assault.
 Martin Dies, the Texas conservative chairman of the House Un-American Activities Committee, launched an investigation, in January 1939, of the IWO-- in his eyes, "possibly one of the most effective and closely-knitted organizations among the communist front organization."
 There should be ominous music here.
-Support for communist candidates for office, participation in, quote, "left-wing strikes," and Max Bedach's Communist Party offices were offered as proof, by Dies, of the IWO's evil purposes.
+Support for communist candidates for office, participation in, quote, "left-wing strikes," and Max Bedacht's Communist Party offices were offered as proof, by Dies, of the IWO's evil purposes.

 Well, defenders of Americanism conveniently forgot about the Bill of Rights.
 HUAC's agents raided the IWO's Philadelphia headquarters, seizing financial records, medical files, as well as subversive material, such as a lantern slide lecture on the life of Abraham Lincoln.
 If the stakes weren't so high, we might enjoy the irony.
 Well, the IWO fought the raid, securing an injunction to return to its private property.
 And HUAC supporters countered, wanting to know, why didn't the IWO voluntarily turn over such material if they had nothing to hide?

 Vito Marcantonio-- and by the way, those who were here yesterday, I don't know what you all thought.
 But I loved actually hearing some of these officials who are my personal man crushes.
 And Vito Marcantonio spoke in that film yesterday.
-Vito Marcantonio, vice president of the IWO, made a speech at the national convention, the order national convention, in 1944.
+Vito Marcantonio, vice president of the IWO, made a speech at the national convention, the Order national convention, in 1944.
 And in the transcript, it says, "interrupted by cheers and laughter."
-And he said, my friends, I am the only IWO member in Congress.
-But in a couple of years, we will outnumber the Theodore Bilbos and the John Rankins, these segregationist Mississippians.
+And he said, "My friends, I am the only IWO member in Congress.
+But in a couple of years, we will outnumber the Theodore Bilbos and the John Rankins, these segregationist Mississippians."
 And I think people really believed it, right?

-Neverthe-- anyway, so in 1940, '44, we seem like the IWO is part of this broader progressive-- if you want to call it-- popular front coalition or broad tent, right?
+Neverthe-- anyway, so in 1940, '44, we seem like the IWO is part of this broader progressive-- if you want to call it-- Popular Front coalition or broad tent, right?
 Nevertheless, throughout World War II, the FBI, the Office of Special Services, the predecessor to the CIA, and local Red squads kept voluminous files on the IWO and its officers.
 Even a sitting Congressman, Marcantonio, was targeted by J. Edgar Hoover for detention in time of national emergency in 1944.
 So if the IWO and its members and officers thought they were on safe ground because they had defeated Dies, things were lurking in the background.
 Even while the IWO sponsored blood drives and care packages to aid the war effort through the Front Line Fighters Fund in '44, '45, conservatives were waiting in the wing.

 Well, with the Cold War's onset, harassment was ratcheted up.
 In 1947, US Attorney General Tom Clark placed the IWO and its foreign language affiliates on his attorney general's list of subversive organizations.
 Now ostensibly, this only required government employees who were members of such organizations to take a loyalty oath.
 Nevertheless, the attorney general's list opened the door to all levers of government to begin attacks on members of organizations branded as political pariahs.
 Boards of education in New York and elsewhere barred the JPFO and other IWO societies from using public schools for their meetings.